 Elements of a Typical Construction Contract

 Building contract documents vary considerably based on the type of project and the preferences of the client, but most have at least a few elements in common.
 Ideally, contract documents will serve the needs of both contractors and clients.

 The following are a few of the many considerations detailed in a standard building contract:

-- Scope of the Project
+Scope of the Project

 Before the contractor and client can proceed with a construction project, they need to know what the client expects of the contractor and which tasks the contractor is willing to carry out.

 Sometimes, the scope of the project will unexpectedly change as the work moves forward.
 Ideally, the building contract should acknowledge the possibility of these changes and address how the timeline and payment will change accordingly.

-- Timing of the Project
+Timing of the Project

 It is the contractor’s job to finish a construction process within a reasonable period, but even the best contractors can face unexpected delays beyond their control.
 Ideally, a building contract will provide a basic timeframe for launch and completion, but also recognition of potential delays and how to handle them.
 The contract should also outline allowable extensions.

 Contractors often depend on clients for regular payments to compensate material vendors and subcontractors.
 Thus, rather than paying a lump sum upon project completion, they establish a fee schedule, with an initial payment made before construction begins and further payments occurring as the process continues.
 Construction contract documents may also include mechanic’s liens, which address the concerns of subcontractors who have a stake in the property.

 Pre-Written Contracts versus Personalized Professional Contracts